 If the buyer pulls out, their reservation fee is paid to the estate agent and online auction company, not you.

 Pros and cons to selling with an online property auction

 - The costs involved in selling through an online auction are borne by the buyer, not you the seller.

 - As the process is transparent, you don’t need to wonder if the estate agent is always telling you about offers you receive.

 - An online auction may be an attractive option if you have a property which needs to be sold quickly, perhaps for probate or relocation reasons.

-- It may also be an appealing option if you think your home may take a long time to sell on the open market; apartments with short leaseholds or properties requiring serious renovation, for example.
+- It may also be an appealing option if you think your home may take a long time to sell on the open market; flats with short leaseholds or properties requiring serious renovation, for example.

-- There may be other administrative fees passed on by the auction house or estate agent – ask for a list of all of these
+- There may be other administrative fees passed on by the auction house or estate agent – ask for a list of all of these.

 How to find an online auction